cyrinoorg/doc-parser/README.md

-# doc-parser
+# Doc Parser

 An open-source project for parsing different types of documents.
+This repository aims to provide tools and libraries for handling various document formats efficiently.